Healthy Women Image

 You look like you've just completed a full marathon.
 Only you haven't.
 Your face is beet-red, your pulse is quick and you're pouring sweat.

-Why are there some lucky women who don't get them, while others are bullied by them constantly?
+Why are there some lucky women who don't get hot flashes?

 Sounds pretty serious.
 But are hot flashes dangerous?

-Help me understand what is actually going on in my body during a hot flash.
-It feels like a lot is happening.
+What is actually going on in my body during a hot flash?

-Your hypothalamus—the part of your brain responsible for regulating body temperature (along with appetite, sleep cycles and hormones)—detects hormonal shifts and goes on alert, thinking that you're overheating.
+Your hypothalamus — the part of your brain responsible for regulating body temperature (along with appetite, sleep cycles and hormones) — detects hormonal shifts and goes on alert, thinking you're overheating.

 Blood vessels begin to dilate.
-Your body struggles to regulate and reduce its temperature and cool off by perspiring.
+Your body struggles to regulate and attempts to reduce its temperature by perspiring.

 Your heart pumps faster, and you might feel anxious and chilled as the hot flash lets up (if you lose too much body heat).